chargebyte/chargebyte-docs/docs/source/safety_protocol.rst

      - 0
      -
      - Request to close the contactor state.
 A value of 0 means open contactor, a value of 1 means closed contactor.
 The contactors are only closed if the system has no errors and is in state C.
+   * - CC_Contactor3State
+     - 18
+     - 1
+     -
+     - No
+     - 1
+     - 0
+     -
+     - Request to close the contactor state.
+A value of 0 means open contactor, a value of 1 means closed contactor.
+The contactors are only closed if the system has no errors and is in state C.

 **Bitfield Layout**